Artist

 Editorial context

 • Dancing Queen and Gimme!
 Gimme!
 Gimme!
-(A Man After Midnight) remain the clearest catalog anchors for the page.
+(A Man After Midnight) are the main tracked-song anchors for this estimate.

 • Pop catalog streaming supports recurring long-tail demand.